hez2010/Brainfly/README.md

 # Brainfly

-A Brainfuck JIT compiler built on top of C# and .NET.
+A Brainf**k JIT compiler built on top of C# and .NET.

 Leveraged .NET generic type system and abstract static interface methods to achieve great performance.